meganesu/personal-site-v2/src/blog/how-rss-works/how-rss-works.md

 ### Initial Scenario

-You have a blog site that you run: `https://your-site.com`.
+Imagine you have a blog site that you run: `https://your-site.com`.
 Your blog has multiple posts, which live at paths like `/blog/post1` or `/blog/post2`.

-Your site also has an RSS feed, which lives at `/rss.xml`.
+Your site also has a page for your RSS feed, which lives at `/rss.xml`.
 The RSS feed contains information about each of your posts, including the title, the publish date, and the URL where it lives.

 ![A diagram showing the pages in your site.](./step-0.png)

 ### Step 1

-A reader reads one of the posts on your site and enjoys it.
+A reader finds your blog.
+They read one of the posts and enjoy it.

 ![A reader reads one of your posts and enjoys it.](./step-1.png)

 ### Step 2

 The reader decides they like your content so much that they want to get updated when you post new things.
-They find the URL to your RSS feed on your site, and they add it to their **feed aggregator** software of choice (e.g., [Feedly](https://feedly.com/)).
+They find the URL to your RSS feed, and they add it to their **feed aggregator** software of choice (e.g., [Feedly](https://feedly.com/)).

-The feed aggregator periodically checks your RSS feed to see if there's any new content.
+The feed aggregator then checks your RSS feed periodically to see if there's any new content.

 ![The reader adds your site's RSS feed to their feed aggregator tool of choice.
 The feed aggregator then watches your RSS feed for updates.](./step-2.png)